 As real-time, instant payments technologies continue to gain momentum, more concerns are being raised about the increased risk of payments fraud.
 Traditional payment mechanisms settle in the same day or over a period of days after payments are sent from treasury or ERP platforms.
 However, with real-time payments that clear instantaneously, once the payment is sent, the funds are immediately transferred out of bank accounts and remitted to the beneficiary in real-time.

-While there are many benefits for instant B2B payments, the drawback is that the ability to claw back unauthorized or fraudulent payments after they are sent is increasingly difficult, if not impossible.
-While transaction limits for instant payments initially started as low as $25,000 USD, limits are increasing so that instant payment systems are competitive with other faster payment counterparts.
-For example, NACHA Same Day ACH in the United States recently proposed increases of up to $1 million USD.
+While there are many benefits for real-time payments, the drawback is that the ability to claw back unauthorized or fraudulent payments after they are sent is increasingly difficult, if not impossible.
+While transaction limits for instant payments initially started as low as $25,000 USD, limits are increasing so that real-time payment platforms are competitive with other faster payment counterparts.
+For example, Nacha Same Day ACH in the United States recently proposed increases of up to $1 million USD.